in

 The next is the floor space index, also known as the floor area ratio (FAR).
 This factor will help control the neighborhood density and will be accessible locally.
 Read more about how to calculate FAR at Metrocouncil.org

 Another factor is parking requisites, especially for bigger homes with more vehicles.
-The bigger the space allotted for parking will be, the smaller the building footprint will be, depending on a specific lot size.
+The bigger the space allotted for parking will be, the smaller the building footprint will be, depending on specific lot dimensions

-The perfect lot size for a home will consider many factors, such as how big the budget is, how many family members are there, what they prioritize for home utilities, where they live, and many other factors.
+The perfect lot sizes for homes will consider many factors, such as how big the budget is, how many family members are there, what they prioritize for home utilities, where they live, and many other factors.

 Time is also a factor where the standard home and lot size have decreased due partly to land shortages and increased asking prices for many homes for sale.

-Most agree that a 1500 square feet home is the home size since it sits right in the middle.
-To visualize a 1500 square feet home, a homeowner should think of a space around one-third of a basketball court.
-In a 1500 square feet house, the sides will measure around 40 feet.
+Many agree that a 1500-square-foot home is the best size since it sits right in the middle.
+To visualize a 1500-square-foot home, a homeowner should think of a space around one-third of a basketball court.
+In a 1500-square-foot house, the sides will measure around 40 feet.

-Considering a FAR ratio of 1.25 the minimum lot size would be 1875 square feet for a 1500 square foot house.
+Considering a FAR ratio of 1.25, the minimum lot size would be 1875 square feet for a 1500 square foot house.
 This space will also allow for the inclusion of a laundry or utility room outside the living, dining rooms, and kitchen.
+A FAR ratio of 1.5 would give you a lot size of 2250.
+Many would consider this amount of yard space quite small and this is why it is only the minimum.

 In order to accommodate this house size, considerable land size is needed and will depend on what the homeowners are looking to have for their homes.
 Maybe they like a sizable garage for all their vehicles or are looking to make space to build a swimming pool for the children.

-Lot size for house size The space needed for a 2500 square feet home will depend on the homeowner’s budget and building bylaws where they live.
+The space needed for a 2500-square-foot home will depend on the homeowner’s budget and building bylaws where they live.
 As expected and written by most laws, 1.25 FAR is expected from residential property.

 For the land to be able to accommodate a home as big as 2500 square feet, roughly 3000 square feet of a lot is needed.
 This space will include considerations like utility requirements and others.
 It will give the homeowner space to build other home spaces like dens, a sizable backyard, or a multi-car garage.